fibo/trunx/README.md

 ### Bulma customization

-Of course you want to customize Bulma variables, it is recommended to use the official Bulma _Customizer_: go on Bulma website and click on _Open Customizer_ button (at bottom right of the page).
-Once you are done with you settings, click on _Export_ and copy the variables in your `src/main.scss` file, after the `@use "bulma/sass"` line.
+Of course you want to customize Bulma variables, it is recommended to use the official Bulma _Customizer_: go on the Bulma website and click on the _Open Customizer_ button (at the bottom right of the page).
+Once you are done with your settings, click on _Export_ and copy the variables to your `src/main.scss` file, after the `@use "bulma/sass"` line.
 For example

 ```scss
 @use "bulma/sass";